 How to Get Your Card

 To apply for a library card, please show a staff member a photo ID with a current address.
-If your photo ID does not have your current address, please provide us with a piece of mail, lease agreement, or real estate tax bill to confirm your address.
+If your photo ID does not have your current address, please also provide us with a piece of mail, lease agreement, or real estate tax bill to confirm your address.
 Patrons must be 5 or older to receive a library card.
 Children between the ages of 5 and 13 must have a parent’s signature to obtain a library card.
 All patrons 14 and older are given full adult borrowing privileges.
 The replacement fee for a lost card is $5.00.
 Click here to fill out your application card.

 Where Your Card Can Be Used